 We spent two wonderful mornings, from early morning till noon when tourists had to get out of Ngorongoro crater.

 Ostriches were maybe the most spectacular animals from our two mornings in the crater, because of their hilarious mating behavior.
 The female did her mating dance, then the male did his peculiar dance and the mating seemed to clearly be what was going to follow.
 But no such thing.
 Manny called the female Helen, and John suggested Herman for the male.
-Now, after their mating dance, Herman walked all the way up to Helen and when he got right next to her … he walked right by her.
+Now, after their mating dance, Herman walked all the way up to Helen and when he got right next to her … he walked right past her.
 It was surprising and hilarious.

 The other very funny event was the hopping wildebeests.
 I made a movie for those who might like to see them in motion.
 (Here is the short video from the Ngorongoro crater.)